Plugin System

 Factory for MultiPolylineZonesCompanion.

-from wolfhece._companion_factory import point_picker, multi_polyline_zones
+from wolfhece.plugins.factory import point_picker, multi_polyline_zones

 # Quick one-liner — returns the active companion